opendexnetwork/opendex.network/docs/Swap Provider Guide.md

 ## Three Networks

 1. **Simnet**. `Status: down` until further notice
 2. **Testnet**. `Status: up | Required CPUs: 2 for light, 4 for full | RAM: 2GB for light, 16GB for full | Disk: 1GB for light, 200GB for full | Initial Sync Time: 15 mins for light, 24h for full`

     bitcoin testnet 3, litecoin testnet 4, ethereum rinkeby.
 Faucets: [t-BTC](https://coinfaucet.eu/en/btc-testnet/), [t-LTC](https://testnet.help/en/ltcfaucet/testnet), [t-ETH 1](https://faucet.rinkeby.io/) or [2](https://testnet.help/en/ethfaucet/rinkeby).
 If you need help or some testnet coins, hit us up on [Discord](https://discord.gg/RnXFHpn)!
 3. **Mainnet**. `Status: down | Required CPUs: 2 for light, 4 for full | RAM: 2GB for light, 16GB for full | Disk: 1GB for light, 1TB for full | Initial Sync Time: 30 mins for light, 72h for full`

    Down until all breaking changes are merged and some weeks on testnet didn't reveal major issues.

-## Hardware
-Since liquidity providers should be online 24/7 and we are ushering in a post-cloud era, we recommend setting up a power-efficient linux box connected to your router.
-No special configurations, like port forwardings, are necessary.
-Running your opendexd setup in the cloud is obviously possible, just not something we encourage to do.
-* **Standard**: [This guide](Standard%20Hardware%20Guide.md) walks you through setting up an arm64-based Raspberry Pi3/4.
-Costs: **65€-290€**
-* **Pro**: [This guide](Pro%20Hardware%20Guide.md) walks you through setting up a powerful amd64-based Mini PC.
-Costs: **180€-465€**
-* **Custom**: If you are using a different device or a cloud VPS:
-  * Check the hardware requirements for the different networks and modes above
-  * The full setup requires a SSD for geth being able to sync.
-For the light setup, a regular HDD/SD card is fine.
-  * If you are using a VPS for testnet or mainnet, you can switch to 2 cores & 4 GB RAM after initial sync, given you use default settings.
-  * We currently support `amd64` (also called `x86`/`x64`) and `arm64` (also called `aarch64`/`armv8`), which should cover most devices and services.

 ## Software